 You can use your Compots for just your Doggie Doos also.
 Just don’t put your animal excrement in your veggie patch, but out by a big old tree or any ornamental plant should not be a problem.
 See useful tips for animal waste

 NO. Nature will take care of everything all by itself.
 The air, water, soldier flies, bacteria, garden critters and worms will find their way to your Compot without you having to do anything.
 No fuss composting.
 But by all means, add an activator if you want to.
-The organic soil conditioner I sell is packed with microbes and can be used as an activator if so desired.
-Just toss a teaspoon or two inside your pot with your scraps and the bacteria will get to work even before the worms find your Compot.
+The organic soil conditioner I sell is packed with microbes or you can any activator you desired.
+Just toss a teaspoon or two inside your pot with your scraps and the bacteria will get to work even before the worms or Soldier Flies find your Compot.

 If you want to use the Bokashi Bran or Spray I imagine it has the same effect as soaking your scraps, but I have never tried it.
 Feel free to do that as another way of adding microbes to your compost.
 However Bokashi Bran tends to dry out the food, so I recommend you fill you Bokashi bucket with waste water the night before you are going to empty it.
 This will reconstitute the waste so it is not dry, reduce the acidity of the waste, and generally make it easier for all the bugs to break it down once you put it in your Compot.
 If you bury this waste in a hole it will take longer to decompose but it still better than putting it in your council bin.

 YES.
 They are fantastic for raised garden beds as they help maintain the moisture by constantly releasing juices into the soil (especially if you missed a day of watering) while the worms spread their castings as they move around the garden.
 You will, however, notice that your raised garden beds will need continual filling up with soil or compost unless they are sealed from the earth below.
 What happens over time is that the soil compacts down and the worms and ants try to remove the soil to make it level with the ground soil.
 So, you will find raised garden beds require a bit of extra work to keep the soil level high.
-But they are of course great if you have a bad back or very shaley soil that you just cannot plant anything in because of the rocks.
+But they are of course great if you have a bad back or very shaley soil that you just cannot plant anything in, or colegic soil that is impossible to dig.
 Sometimes having raised garden beds is a quick fix option if you have really bad soil but be prepared to fill them up now and then unless they are not connected with the soil below.

 YES.
 Incredibly Beautiful composted soil which is actually called “Soldier Fly Frass”.
-Simply stop feeding one of your Compots for roughly 4 to 6 weeks.
+Simply stop feeding one of your Compots and let it rest for roughly 4 to 6 weeks.
 All the larvae, bacteria, etc will finish doing their jobs and then vacate the premises.
-At this point, the worms move in to finish the composting process and in turn produce their castings.
-They have a funny habit of trying to level out soil which is why your raised garden beds may decrease in size.
+At this point, the worms move in to finish off the composting process and in turn produce their castings.
+They have a funny habit of trying to level out soil which is why your raised garden beds may decrease in size due to worms and ants removing all the soil down to ground level.
 But inside the Compot they try to fill the pot up with soil.
-The amount they fill the pot up will vary depending on when you let them sit unattended.
+The amount they fill the pot up will vary depending on how long you let them sit unattended.
 And depending on what you put in your pots will depend on how quickly they fill the pot up and how high.
 Then simply scoop the soil out with your hand or remove the pot if you prefer and spread the soil around your garden.

-You can use the contents before all the larvae have dispersed if you wish – Ideally for filling a hole to plant a big tree.
-Don’t use it on your indoor plants.
+You can use the contents before all the larvae have dispersed if you wish –Ideally – for filling a hole to plant a big tree.
+Don’t use it on your indoor plants if it is still full of bugs.
 And, from a customers’ recent experience of spreading partly composted contents around her garden, it attracted unwanted animals making a big mess in her garden.
 I now recommend that you ensure the contents are fully decomposed before you spread them around your garden unless you mix them into the soil.

 If you are feeding your Compots worm friendly scraps only you may find the Compot requires more emptying than it does with the Soldier Flies.
 The upside is you have more composted soil to use somewhere else.
 The composted soil is very rich so remember to mix it in with your soil or spread it around the garden and water in well.
 Or put some in a bucket of water overnight to make some composted tea.

-Yes, it does but you don’t see it as it all disappears into the soil where it becomes instant food for your plants, or the worms pick it up and further digest it.
+Yes and No. It does, but you don’t see it as it all disappears into the soil where it becomes instant food for your plants, or the worms pick it up and further digest.

 But if you want to make your own worm tea then all you must do is harvest some of the composted soil and soak it in some water for a few hours or overnight.
 Remembering though that it will be very rich and needs to be diluted.
 I use roughly a handful of Compot soil to about 5 litres of water.
 If you have a sprinkler can with a removable head, it makes it easier to pour the water on your garden with any soil that is mixed in the solution on to your garden bed.